-These resources are to help patients learn more about chronic kidney disease (CKD), including dialysis and transplantation.
+These resources are to help patients learn more about chronic kidney disease (CKD), including dialysis and transplantation, high blood pressure management, and goals of care planning.
 The OHSU Division of Nephrology and Hypertension does not endorse any resources and we have not reviewed all content.
-Some resources are not from the US and not all details will apply to your care.
+Some resources are not from the US and not all details may apply to your care.
 Please review any questions or concerns with your individual provider.
 For information about research in our division, please visit our trials webpage.

 - Choosing Dialysis (Arbor Research Collaborative for Health)

 - My Kidney Life Plan (Medical Education Institute) -- Assessing patient values and treatment options in dialysis

 - Home Dialysis Central (Medical Education Institute)